noelbundick/devbox/README.md

 - `/dotfiles`: Configuration for various apps for all platforms (should some of these go in os-specific folders? probably!)
 - `/keyboard`: Custom keyboard firmware / mappings
 - `/macos`: Mac things
-- `/vsonline`: Use this repo as Visual Studio Online dotfiles
 - `/windows`: Windows things
 - `/wsl`: WSL config